noelledusahel/rails-checkpoint-challenge1/README.md

 Some steps will require corresponding work in multiple files.
 Additionally, you may have to overcome small hurdles not outlined within this document.
 You'll have to figure out what you need and what you don't as you go.
 Start small and complete features in an MVP behavior driven manner.
 Commit after each release!

-There are tests for both controllers.
+There are tests for all controllers.
 If you have completed all the work, these tests will pass!  **Be sure to run them.**

 **Do not push** up until directed by your instructor at the end of the assessment.